cicsdev/cics-java-liberty-mq-jms/blog.md

         }
 ```

-- **2.** We use the `getJMSDestination()` method on the JMS message to
-obtain the Destination and then obtain the input queue name using the
+- The `getJMSDestination()` method on the JMS message is used to obtain the Destination and then obtain the input queue name using the
 `getQueueName()` method on the Destination.
-- **3-5.** The absence of the Destination is used to determine if the
-message has come from an MQ API client or a JMS application.
+- The absence of the `Destination` is used to determine if the message has come from an MQ API client or a JMS application.
 If using an
-MQ API client then the Destination will be null.
+MQ API client then the Destination will be `null`.
-- **9.** The try/catch block here handles both a `JMSException` and a
-`JMSRuntimeException` from the JMS API, although only the `JMSException`
+- The try/catch block handles both a `JMSException` and a `JMSRuntimeException` from the JMS API, although only the `JMSException`
 is a mandatory checked Exception.
-This is a change in JMS 2.0 in that
-much of the JMS API now throws the unchecked exception
+This is a change in JMS 2.0 in that much of the JMS API now throws the unchecked exception
-`JMSRuntimeException` rather than the checked `JMSException` so it's
-good practice to test for both when using JMS 2.0.
+`JMSRuntimeException` rather than the checked `JMSException` so it's good practice to test for both when using JMS 2.0.

 ### Message properties
 Message properties consisting of a name/value pair are a standard way of